Media in Jammu and Kashmir: Arrest of journalists

-Kamran Yusuf, a freelance Kashmiri photojournalist, was arrested by the National Investigation Agency (NIA) on 5 September 2017 and was released on bail on 14 March 2018.
+Kamran Yousuf, a freelance Kashmiri photojournalist, was arrested by the National Investigation Agency (NIA) on 5 September 2017 and was released on bail on 14 March 2018.
 During this time, he was lodged in the Tihar Jail, New Delhi.
 The bail petition was opposed by the NIA.
 In an earlier case, Dawn reported that on 19 August 2011, Showkat Shafi, a freelance photojournalist was "beaten by government forces" and then taken to the nearest police station.
 After his release, he had to be hospitalised.